Dobby233Liu/DELTARUNE/MAP_EN.md

 80: A room that has treasure chest
 81: A room that has three head monster
 82: Frost - Bake Sale
-83: ピコピコハンマー鍛冶職人がいる所
+83: Smith malius
-84: 三色団子みたいな芋虫がいる所
+84: Bloxers running room
-85: バレリーナの間を潜り抜けるトラップ1つ目
+85: First ballerina trap
-86: 壊れた鍵Bが手に入る宝箱がある部屋の下
+86: A room below treasure chest
-87: スージーが草に隠れてる所
+87: A map that susie hid in grass
-88: 1つ目の攻撃してくる鳥がいる部屋
+88: First bird trap
-89: 隠れた木を調べると先に進める部屋
+89: A room that has wood puzzle
 90: Forest - Before Maze
-91: 迷路の部屋1つ目
+91: First maze room
-92: 行き止まりの部屋
+92: Dead-end room
-93: 行き止まりの部屋の下
+93: A map below Dead-end room
-94: 迷路の部屋2つ目
+94: Second maze room
-95: 行き止まりの部屋2つ目 (これ統一しちゃ駄目だったの？)
+95: Dead-end room2
 96: Forest - After Maze
 97: Teleport door (castle)
 98: A map that lacer tracing us
-99: 美味しい飴を食べる部屋
+99: A room that lacer eats delicious candy
 100: A map that lacer tracing us2
 101: A map that lacer tracing us3
-102: 横からの攻撃を避け続ける部屋
+102: Attack from enemy
-103: 下からの攻撃を避け続ける部屋
+103: Attack from enemy2
-104: カルタス城の目の前
+104: Front of Card Castle
-105: カルタス城の牢屋
+105: Prison of Card Castle
-106: スージーが自力でパズルを解く部屋
+106: A room that susie solve puzzle himself
-107: カルタス城 - 牢屋
+107: Card Castle - Prison
-108: 牢屋にモンスター達が捕らえられている部屋
+108: A room that has jailed monsters
-109: カルタス城のエレベーター
+109: Card Castle's elevator
-110: カルタス城のエレベーター (多分階層が違う)
+110: Card Castle's elevator2
-111: カルタス城 - ？？？ (多分ここなんか重要。ストーリーの分岐とかしてくれると嬉しい)
+111: Card Castle - ???
 112: Right of 111
 113: Hallway of card castle entrance
 114: Card Castle - 1F
-115: 家族写真がある部屋 (誰の？)
+115: A room that has family photo
 116: A room that has spinning trap
 117: First easy puzzle
 118: Room which the enemy is walking